Renato Settembre (b. 1991, Genoa, Italy) lives in Brussels.

 —2025

-Artwork published: Oocytes, lithography, in Magrafica ‘25, Democratie in Beeld, Masereelfonds
+Artwork published: Oocytes, lithograph, in Magrafica ‘25, Democratie in Beeld, Masereelfonds

 —2024

-Vor-Hang, project in situ, with Margot, The Green Corridor, Brussels 1060
+Vor-Hang, with Margot, curtain for The Green Corridor Brussels, 1060 Brussels

 —2021

-Red, White, and Egg, project in situ, Villa Merkel, Gallery of contemporary art of the city of Esslingen am Neckar
+Red, White, and Egg, ceiling painting in Bahnwärterhaus, Villa Merkel, Gallery of contemporary art of the city of Esslingen am Neckar

 Texts about Renato Settembre